-To give students an incentive to actually turn the work in before the marking period is over, teachers put a temporary failing grade (50) in the gradebook as a placeholder until the assignment is turned in, at which point the failing grade is replaced with a grade.
+To give students an incentive to actually turn the work in before the marking period is over, teachers put a temporary failing grade (50) in the grade book as a placeholder until the assignment is turned in, at which point the failing grade is replaced with a grade.

-The teacher has the option to replace the grade with no penalty or use the modified late work penalty listed below.
-In both cases, teachers must email the student, parents, and principal when the failing grade is entered into the gradebook.
+Teachers must email the student, parents, Head of Department, Curriculum Coordinator, and Head of Division when the failing grade is entered into the grade book.
 The day the email is sent is the day the late work penalty calculations start.
 Once the email is sent, it is up to the student to meet with the teacher and turn in the late work.
 After an email is sent, teachers are not required to follow up in writing for the same assignment.